dataset-ninja/tomatOD/README.md

-# Tomat object detection
+# tomatOD: Tomato Fruit Localization and Ripening Classification

-TomatOD is a dataset for object detection tasks.
+tomatOD is a dataset for object detection tasks.